kubeflow/website/content/docs/gke/deploy/deploy-cli.md

     kfctl generate all -V
     kfctl apply all -V
     ```
-   * **${KFAPP}** - the _name_ of a directory where you want kubeflow
+   * **${KFAPP}** - the _name_ of a directory where you want Kubeflow
      configurations to be stored.
-This directory is created when you run init.
+This directory is created when you run
+     `kfctl init`.
+If you want a custom deployment name, specify that name here.
+     The value of this variable becomes the name of your deployment.
      The value of this variable cannot be greater than 25 characters.
 It must
      contain just the directory name, not the full path to the directory.
-     The value of this variable becomes the name of your deployment.
-     The contents of this directory are described in the next section.
+     The content of this directory is described in the next section.
-   * **${PROJECT}** - the _name_ of the GCP project where you want kubeflow deployed to.
+   * **${PROJECT}** - the _name_ of the GCP project where you want Kubeflow
+     deployed.
-   * During `kfctl init` you need to choose to use either IAP or basic auth.
+   * When you run `kfctl init` you need to choose to use either IAP or basic
+     authentication, as described below.
-   * `kfctl generate all` will try to fetch user email address from your
+   * `kfctl generate all` attempts to fetch your email address from your
      credential.
 If it can't find a valid email address, you need to pass a
      valid email address with flag `--email <your email address>`.
 This email
-     address will be configured to be an admin of your kubeflow deployment.
+     address becomes an administrator in the configuration of your Kubeflow
+     deployment.

 1. Check the resources deployed in namespace `kubeflow`:

     ```
     kubectl -n kubeflow get  all
     ```

+1. The process creates a separate deployment for your data storage.
+After
-1. Storage will be a separete deployment.
-After `kfctl apply` you should notice
+   running `kfctl apply` you should notice 2 deployments (clusters):
-   there will be 2 deployments(clusters):
    * **{KFAPP}-storage**: This deployment has persistent volumes for your
      pipelines.
-   * **{KFAPP}**: This deployment has all the components Kubeflow provides.
+   * **{KFAPP}**: This deployment has all the components of Kubeflow.

 1. Kubeflow will be available at the following URI: